geeeedev/Cheatsheets/CheatSheet-ReactProsCons.md

 - Data change are processed manually - no ORM (Cons)
 - Not strongly typed - could cause mystery errors - but there's always TypeScript

+### React Features
+- Virtual DOM vs. Real DOM
+   - Real DOM: Document Object Model: UI elements tree of app
+      - Everytime there is a change in the state of app UI, the DOM gets updated to represent that change.
+      - Frequently manipulating the DOM affects performance, ie, slow.
+      - DOM is represented as a tree data structure.
+After a change, the updated element and it's children have to be **re-rendered** to update the application UI.
+      - The re-rendering/re-painting of UI is what makes it slow.
+Thus, the more UI components there are, the more expensive the DOM updates could be, since they would need to be re-rendered for every DOM update.

+   - Virtual DOM: a virtual representation of the real DOM
+      - Everytime the state of our app changes, the virtual DOM gets updated instead of the real DOM.
+      - VDOM is faster and more efficient: When new elements are added to UI, a virtual DOM, represented as a tree, is created.
+Each element is a node on this tree.
+If the state of any of these elements changes, a new virtual DOM tree is created.
+The new tree is then compared, "diffed", with the previous virtual DOM tree to calculate the net changes/difference.
+The subtree with changes then gets re-rendered to give the updated UI.
+This updated tree is then batch updated to the real DOM, ensuring minimal operations on the real DOM, reducing performance cost of updating the real DOM.